About the song

 The verses meander through the American landscape, taking us past sleepy towns, sprawling fields, and the melancholic sight of “freight yards full of old gray men / The graveyards of rusted automobiles.”
 Denver’s voice, imbued with a touch of wistfulness, perfectly captures the fleeting nature of the journey, the ever-changing scenery a constant reminder of the miles slipping by.

-Read more: John Denver - Friends with You
+Read more: John Denver – Matthew

 The chorus explodes with a sense of pride and belonging.
 The train itself becomes a character, a mechanical troubadour singing, “Good mornin’, America, how are you / Sayin’ don’t you know me, I’m your native son / I’m the train they call the City of New Orleans / And I’ll be gone five hundred miles when the day is done.”
 It’s a declaration of identity, a powerful metaphor for the ever-evolving American spirit, restless and forever pushing forward.